• Skip to Content

 Recommendation for Teacher Certification

-Students in Track 1 Physical Education Teaching must satisfy the following WV certification requirements for Physical Education, preK-adult.
+Students in the Physical Education Teaching Licensure area of emphasis must satisfy the following WV certification requirements for Physical Education, preK-adult.

-1. Students must pass the Core Academic Skills for Educators (CORE) and PRAXIS II (5091 exam) in physical education prior to student teaching.
+1. Students must meet the Pre-Professional Skills requirement and pass PRAXIS II (5091 exam) in physical education prior to Residency 2 - Student Teaching in Physical Education.

 2. Students are required to complete, submit, and pass the edTPA assessment to complete their teacher education program, and to be recommended to the state of West Virginia for certification.

 Note.
-Students interested in teaching in another state will need to meet their certification requirements.
-The inclusion of School Health courses is designed to prepare students for certification in Health following receipt of their initial certification in Physical Education.
+Students interested in teaching in another state will need to meet the certification requirements of that state.
+The inclusion of School Health is designed to prepare students for certification in Health following receipt of their initial certification in Physical Education.

 Accelerated B.S./M.S.
 Physical Education Teacher Education Program